 [dfdlVersion] String.
 The version of the DFDL specification to which this information set conforms.
 For DFDL V1.0 this is 'dfdl-1.0'

 [schema] String.
-A reference to a DFDL schema associated with this information set, if any.
-If not empty, the value must be an absolute Schema Component Designator [http://www.w3.org/TR/xmlschema-ref].
+This member is reserved for future use.

+[unicodeByteOrderMark] Enum.
+When the encoding of the root element of the document is exactly UTF-8, UTF-16, or UTF-32 (or CCSID equivalent), the member value indicates whether the document starts with a Byte-order-mark (BOM), and what the value of the mark was.
+If there is a BOM at the start of the data stream, then for UTF-8 encoding the value is 'UTF-8'; for UTF-16 encoding the value is 'UTF-16LE' or 'UTF-16BE'; for UTF-32 the value is 'UTF-32LE' or 'UTF-32BE'.
+If there is no BOM then the member value is empty.
+When the encoding of the root element of the document is any other encoding, the member value is empty.
+When unparsing, if this member is not empty and the encoding is UTF-8, UTF-16, or UTF32, then this member’s value is used to determine the specific byte-order mark written, and for UTF-16 and UTF-32, the byte order used when characters are encoded to the output data stream.

 Element Information Items

 There is an element information item for each value parsed from the non-hidden DFDL-described data.
-This corresponds to an instance of a non-hidden element declaration of simple type in the DFDL Schema and is known as a simple element information item.
+This corresponds to an occurrence of a non-hidden element declaration of simple type in the DFDL Schema and is known as a simple element information item.

 There is an element information item for each explicitly declared structure in the DFDL-described data.
-This corresponds to an instance of an element declaration of complex type in the DFDL Schema and is known as a complex element information item.
+This corresponds to an occurrence of an element declaration of complex type in the DFDL Schema and is known as a complex element information item.

 In this information set, as in an XML document, an array is just a set of adjacent elements with the same name and namespace.
 (To represent the array explicitly, introduce a new complex type element to contain the array elements only.)